+\begin{proof} For the sake of convenience we divide the proof of the theorem into several parts.

-\begin{proof} Suppose that the first part of the theorem holds true, i.e. all limit points of the sequence $\{ x_n \}$ are generalized critical points for $t_* = \lim t_n$ (note that this limit exists, since according to Step~4 of Algorithm~\ref{alg:CCP_penalty} the penalty parameter can be updated only a finite number of times).
+\textbf{Proof of the second statement.} Suppose that the first part of the theorem holds true, i.e. all limit points of the sequence $\{ x_n \}$ are generalized $t_*$-critical points with $t_* = \lim t_n$ (note that this limit exists, since according to Step~3 of Algorithmic Pattern~\ref{alg:CCP_penalty} the penalty parameter can be updated only a finite number of times).
 Let us show that the second part of the theorem holds true.

 Indeed, let $x_*$ be a limit point of the sequence $\{ x_n \}$, that is, there exists a subsequence $\{ x_{n_k} \}$ converging to $x_*$.
 Let us consider two cases.
-Suppose at first that the norm of the penalty parameter $t_n$ does not reach the upper bound $\tau_{\max}$ (see Step~4 of Algorithm~\ref{alg:CCP_penalty}), that is, the penalty parameter is updated less than $p$ times.
-Then according to the penalty updating rule on Step~4 of Algorithm~\ref{alg:CCP_penalty} there exists $n_0 \in \mathbb{N}$ such that $\| s_n \| < \varkappa$ for all $n \ge n_0$.
+Suppose at first that the norm of the penalty parameter $t_n$ does not reach the upper bound $\tau_{\max}$ (see Step~3 of Algorithmic Pattern~\ref{alg:CCP_penalty}), that is, the penalty parameter is updated less than $p$ times.
+Then according to the penalty updating rule on Step~3 of Algorithmic Pattern~\ref{alg:CCP_penalty} there exists $n_0 \in \mathbb{N}$ such that $\| s_n \| < \varkappa$ for all $n \ge n_0$.
 By definition

 which thanks to Lemma~\ref{lem:GenConvexityViaDerivative} implies that $F(x_n) \preceq_K s_n$ or, equivalently, one has $F(x_n) - s_n \in - K$.
 Therefore $\dist(F(x_n), -K) \le \| s_n \| < \varkappa$ for all $n \ge n_0$.
-Consequently, passing to the limit in the inequality $\dist(F(x_{n_k}), - K) < \varkappa$ with the use of the fact that both $G$ and $H$ are continuous one obtains that $\dist(F(x_*), - K) \le \varkappa$.
+Consequently, passing to the limit in the inequality $\dist(F(x_{n_k}), - K) < \varkappa$ with the use of the fact that both $G$ and $H$ are continuous, one obtains that $\dist(F(x_*), - K) \le \varkappa$.